Culture in New York's Capital District: Religious life

 The Capital District, and Albany in particular, is home to many of the oldest congregations and places of worship in the United States.
 The Dutch Reformed, Episcopal, and Lutheran congregations date back to the 17th century.
 The area, as a Dutch colony originally, was dominated by the Dutch Reformed church from the beginning of settlement.
 The congregation of the First Church in Albany is the second oldest congregation in the state of New York.
 The pulpit was imported from the Netherlands in 1656 and is the oldest pulpit in the United States.
 Shortly after being constructed a memorial service was held for Alexander Hamilton here, and Theodore Roosevelt attended services here while Governor of New York.
 The First Lutheran Church in Albany is the oldest congregation of the Evangelical Lutheran Church in America, it began as a Dutch Lutheran church 360 years ago.

 St. Peter's was the first Anglican church in New York west of the Hudson River, and the first Anglican church in the state north of the city of New York.
 The remains of Lord Howe, who died during the French and Indian Wars were interred under the vestibule; he is the only British Lord buried in the United States.
-In 1868 the newly formed Episcopal Diocese of Albany met in convention at St. Peter's to choose a bishop and William Doane, rector of St. Peter's, was chosen on December 3, he was consecrated as such on February 2, 1869 in St. Peter's.
+In 1868 the newly formed Episcopal Diocese of Albany met in convention at St. Peter's to choose a bishop and William Doane, rector of St. Peter's, was chosen on December 3, he was consecrated as such on February 2, 1869, in St. Peter's.
 Albany remains the home of the mother church and cathedral of the Episcopal diocese of Albany: the Cathedral of All Saints with Bishop William Love as current bishop.

-The Capital District is also home to the Roman Catholic cathedral and mother church, the Cathedral of the Immaculate Conception with Bishop Howard J. Hubbard as head of the Roman Catholic Diocese of Albany.
+The Capital District is also home to the Roman Catholic cathedral and mother church, the Cathedral of the Immaculate Conception with Bishop Mark O'Connell as head of the Roman Catholic Diocese of Albany.